kunukn/react-collapse/README.md

 #### `className`: PropType.string

-You can specify a className with your desired style and animation.
-By default `collapse-css-transition` will be added to the component.
+You can specify a className.
+The CSS class name `collapse-css-transition` will be added to the component by default.

+#### `removeClassName`: PropType.boolean

+Remove the CSS class name `collapse-css-transition`

+#### `removeCSS`: PropType.boolean

+Remove all internal applied CSS class names including the collapse states

 #### `transition`: PropType.string